How does a restaurant make it onto the list?

 Does a restaurant have to fit a certain criteria?

 No. They do not have to sell a certain product, they do not have to have been open a certain number of years and they do not have to have won any other culinary accolades.
 Any restaurant in Asia is eligible to be voted for by the Asia’s 50 Best Restaurants Academy as long as it has been open during the voting period, and as long as it is not planning on closing shortly after we publish the results (although we cannot always know this, of course).

 Is the Academy voting system for Asia’s 50 Best Restaurants the same as the Academy voting system for The World’s 50 Best Restaurants?

 The voting system for Asia’s 50 Best Restaurants adopts the same fundamental structure as that of The World’s 50 Best Restaurants Academy.

 Asia is divided into six regional academies of 53 voters each across South-East Asia – South; South-East Asia – North; Hong Kong, Taiwan & Macau; India, Central Asia & Subcontinent; mainland China & Korea and Japan.
 The divisions are designed to represent the Asian restaurant scene as fairly as possible at the current time and are agreed with the Academy Chairs.

 The panel is made up of 318 food writers and critics, chefs, restaurateurs and highly regarded 'foodies'.

-Each panellist has seven votes.
-Of the seven votes, at least three must be used to recognise restaurants outside of their home country.
+Each panellist has ten votes.
+Of the ten votes, at least four must be used to recognise restaurants outside of their home country.

 Asia’s 50 Best Restaurants voting system is regional rather than the global system used for The World’s 50 Best Restaurants list.